If you're an adventure enthusiast or simply need to expand your pickup's carrying capacity, investing in a sturdy roof rack system is a great idea.

 Some rack outfitters that does this on a daily basis are:

-In the photos below a customer has fittedlook at a similar type rail system; from Fronntrunner - Their Slimline II steel rails.
+In the photos at the bottom a customer has fittedlook at a similar type rail system; from Fronntrunner - Their Slimline II steel rails.